torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ethtool --show-priv-flags <ethX>

-NOTE: You must enable the UEFI HII "LLDP Agent" attribute for this setting to take effect.
-If "LLDP AGENT" is set to disabled, you cannot enable it from the OS.
+ANALTE: You must enable the UEFI HII "LLDP Agent" attribute for this setting to take effect.
+If "LLDP AGENT" is set to disabled, you cananalt enable it from the OS.